sedol1339/files/abstracts.md

 Cohen, A.-S., Cont, R., Rossier, A., & Xu, R. (2021).
 Scaling Properties of Deep Residual Networks. arXiv, 2105.12245.
 Retrieved from https://arxiv.org/abs/2105.12245v2

     - We investigate the scaling behavior of trained ResNet weights as the number of layers increases
-    - Found at least three different scaling regimes
+    - We found at least three different scaling regimes
     - In two of these regimes, the properties may be described in terms of a class of ODEs or SDEs

 Dar, Y., Muthukumar, V., & Baraniuk, R. G. (2021).
 A Farewell to the Bias-Variance Tradeoff?
 An Overview of the Theory of Overparameterized Machine Learning. arXiv, 2109.02355.
 Retrieved from https://arxiv.org/abs/2109.02355v1

+    - A survey paper about the theory of overparameterized ML
+    - Compared to other surveys, we take a more elementary signal processing perspective to elucidate these principles

 Ding, Z., Chen, S., Li, Q., & Wright, S. (2021).
 Overparameterization of deep ResNet: zero loss and mean-field analysis. arXiv, 2105.14417.
 Retrieved from https://arxiv.org/abs/2105.14417v3